 sfgirlbybay is a daily source of inspiration for us, so we couldn’t be more pleased to bring you Victoria’s answers to our Designer Crush Q&A!

 1. Where do you currently live in CA and what’s your favorite thing about how you’ve designed your personal space?

-I live in a in San Francisco’s Noe Valley neighborhood.
-My space is small (about 600 square feet) so I had built by local designer and woodworker .
+I live in a small cottage in San Francisco’s Noe Valley neighborhood.
+My space is small (about 600 square feet) so I had custom-built bookcases and storage built by local designer and woodworker Michael Woo.
 It’s the perfect problem-solver for displaying my collections without looking cluttered and the ideal place to stash all my paperwork, art supplies and stacks and stacks of design books.

 2. What’s your dream design project?
 Who would it be for (dead or alive)?

 I’d love to work with Sibella Court on a restoring an old farmhouse in the South of France.
 That would require lots and lots of flea marketing with her, and scouting unique finds all over the world.
 Not a bad project to work on at all.